Students from abroad are more than welcome to take the opportunity to complete a clinical clerkship, elective, or training placement here in Würzburg.

 - Up-to-date German language certification where applicable (from within the last two years and preferably the last year, the minimum requirement recommended is B2 on the CEFR scale)

-Currently, placement training is only possible when, on entering Germany, you are actually permitted by current law and the regulations to do so and you are fully compliant with the laws and local regulations/guidelines governing quarantine restrictions, particularly with respect to persons travelling to Würzburg from listed countries and regions of high risk.
+Currently, placement training is only possible when, on entering Germany, you are actually permitted by current law and the regulations to do so and you are fully compliant with the laws and local regulations/guidelines governing quarantine restrictions, particularly with respect to persons travelling to Würzburg from countries of variant of concern.
 For further information, you must refer to the current information provided by the German Government Foreign Office website (Auswärtiges Amt) and the regional public health office in Würzburg (Gesundheitsamt, information currently only in German).

 You will be required to undergo a test for SARS-CoV-2 prior to starting your placement.
 Please be aware that you may have to cover the costs of this test yourself.